mlpack/mlpack/doc/user/methods/nmf.md

   // Note that W and H may have different types than V (i.e. V may be sparse,
   // and W and H must be dense.) template<typename WHMatType>
-  bool IsConverged(const MatType& H, const MatType& W);
+  bool IsConverged(const WHMatType& H, const WHMatType& W);

   // Return the value that should be returned for the `nmf.Apply()` function
   // when convergence has been reached.
 This is called at the end of